awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

 }
 ```

-You can use the ARN of the invitation from the previous command as a parameter to the next command to accept that invitation\.
+You can use the Amazon Resource Name \(ARN\) of the invitation from the previous command as a parameter in the next command to accept that invitation\.

 ```
 $ aws ram accept-resource-share-invitation \